nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 ![Nextflow ongoing run on Google Cloud Batch](/img/ongoing-nxf-gbatch.png)

-You can open another terminal and check the status of your jobs on Google Batch with the following command:
+You can check the status of your jobs on Google Batch by opening another terminal and running the following command:

 ```bash
 $ gcloud batch jobs list